0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

 # To stay in the active set

-All active validators MUST still satisfy the entry requirements, otherwise it will drop off the active set.
+All active validators MUST keep satisfying the requirements of entry, otherwise it will drop off the active set.
 In addition, the active validators must vote at least on 5% of the blocks during the epoch.
 If one validator fails to vote enough, it will drop.

 # Inactive validators